+~ Date Completed 1.
 1. Start a school file, then copy and attach the checklist to the file.
 Contact the school's collision repair & refinish program coordinator to arrange for a short meeting.
-Date Completed 2.
-In conjunction with the collision repair & refinish program coordinator, schedule two consecutive class days for the initial evaluation, or one class day for the renewal of accreditation evaluation.
-3. On-Site Evaluation team materials received from ASE Education Foundation office.
-4. At least two weeks before the on-site evaluation, make sure you have received the following from the school: a.
+2. In conjunction with the collision repair & coordinator, schedule two consecutive clevaluation, or one class day for the renew evaluation. ass days for the initial 3.
+On-Site Evaluation team materials receive Foundation office. ved from ASE Education 4.
+At least two weeks before the on-site evaluation Agreement a.
 On-site Evaluation Agreement b.
-Copy of the Initial or Renewal of Accreditation Application (include Integrated Academic Skills Recognition, if applicable) c.
-Copies of Advisory Committee Meeting Minutes (1 yr. for Initial, 5 yrs. for Renewal) d.
-Program Graduate Employer Contact Form e.
-Course of Study i.
-Syllabus for each class ii.
-Tasks to be taught specific by priority designations iii.
-Number of contact hours iv.
-Sequence of instruction to be included in the program v.
-List of training materials used vi.
-Sample evaluation form used to track student progress 5.
-Review the qualifications of the proposed team members and approve or request changes.
-The team member requirements are listed in the Policies section.
-6. Approve and sign the On-site Evaluation Agreement.
-Mail or email the signed copy to the ASE Education Foundation (info@ASEeducationfoundation.org).
-7. Provide a schedule for meetings with the school personnel, and any other relevant information to the approved Team Members.
-Send a proposed schedule for the evaluation to the program coordinator.
-8. Begin with an in-service training session for the team members.
-Be sure each team member is aware of their total responsibility as a team member and they have a complete understanding about how the evaluation will be conducted.
-(See Proposed Schedule and Guidelines for Evaluation Team Leaders)
+Copy of the Initial or Renewal of Action (include Integrated Academic Skills) c.
+Copies of Advisory Committee Meet Initial, 5 yrs. for Renewal) d.
+Program Graduate Employer Contact e.
+Course of Study Syllabus for each class Tasks to be taught specific by Number of contact hours Sequence of instruction to be List of training materials used coreditation Application Recognition , if applicable) ting Minutes (1 yr. for to Form priority designations included in the program 5.
+Review the qualifications of the propose approve or request changes.
+The team m listed in the Policies section. d team members and 6.
+Approve and sign the On-site Evaluation email the signed copy to the ASE Educa (info@ASEeducationfoundation.org). - 7.
+Provide a schedule for meetings with the any other relevant information to the app Send a proposed schedule for the evaluat coordinator. roved Team Members.
+8. Begin with an in-service training session Be sure each team member is aware of t as a team member and they have a comp about how the evaluation will be conduc Schedule and Guidelines for Evaluation heir total responsibility blete understanding cted.
+(See Proposed E ffective 1/1/2021 Page e 2 of 138 Revised 1/3/2023

-9. With the On-Site Evaluation Team, review the collision repair & refinish training program and call or visit at least three employers of program graduates in the community.
+- \9.
+With the On-Site Evaluation Team, review the collision repair & refinish training program and call or visit at least three employers of program graduates in the community.
 After the evaluation, meet in a closed session to summarize your conclusions of the items reviewed.
 Record this information on the Supplementary Sheet forms.
-The team members must concur on the results reported on the Final Report Form and sign the document along with your signature.
-10 With the On-Site Evaluation Team, meet with representatives of the institution (i.e. CTE Director/Dean, Principal/College President, Instructors) to verbally review the strengths and areas needing improvement that have been observed in the program.
+The team members must concur on the results reported on the Final Report Form and sign the document along with your signature. - \10.
+With the On-Site Evaluation Team, meet with representatives of the institution (i.e. CTE Director/Dean, Principal/College President, Instructors) to verbally review the strengths and areas needing improvement that have been observed in the program.
 Copies of the Supplementary Sheet form should be left with the institution to help the program identify areas for improvement.
-DO NOT UNDER ANY CIRCUMSTANCES, REVEAL OR GIVE A COPY OF THE FINAL REPORT FORM TO ANY REPRESENTATIVE OF THE INSTITUTION.
-11. Complete the Summary of Debriefing Form at the conclusion of your meeting with the representatives of the institution.
+DO NOT UNDER ANY CIRCUMSTANCES, REVEAL OR GIVE A COPY OF THE FINAL REPORT FORM TO ANY REPRESENTATIVE OF THE INSTITUTION. - \11.
+Complete the Summary of Debriefing Form at the conclusion of your meeting with the representatives of the institution.
 All evaluation team members, the program administrator, and the program instructor must sign this form.
 A signed copy of this form must be left with the institution for their records.
-A copy must also be provided to the ASE Education Foundation.
-12. Electronic Final Report Forms can be found on the ASE Education Foundation website.
+A copy must also be provided to the ASE Education Foundation. - 12.
+Electronic Final Report Forms can be found on the ASE Education Foundation website.
 The final report, along with any other supporting materials (additional instructor qualification sheets, etc.) must be received by our office within one week of completing the on-site evaluation.
-Submit payment information, expenses, and copies of all receipts to the ASE Education Foundation office.
-13. Maintain hard copies of all documentation (team member handbooks, signed forms, etc.) in your files.
-14. The ASE Education Foundation will review the Final Report and notify the ETL and the institution of accreditation approval or the improvements needed.
+Submit payment information, expenses, and copies of all receipts to the ASE Education Foundation office. - 13.
+Maintain hard copies of all documentation (team member handbooks, signed forms, etc.) in your files. - 14.
+The ASE Education Foundation will review the Final Report and notify the ETL and the institution of accreditation approval or the improvements needed.